 Mar 24–Apr 18, 2022

-How do archives influence today’s social realities?
-Can archives be decolonized in the digital space?
-And how can archives enable alternative ideas of the future?
+How do archives influence social realities?
+Which strategies can be used to decolonize archives in the digital space?
+Can archives enable alternative ideas of the future?

-Bini Adamczak, Amanda Boetzkes, Nanna Bonde Thylstrup, Avery F. Gordon, Doreen Mende, Ines Schaber, Shela Sheikh, Oxana Timofeeva, Kathryn Yusoff and others.
+Lectures by and talks with Arjun Appadurai, Mieke Bal, Amanda Boetzkes, Nanna Bonde Thylstrup, Başak Ertür, Avery F. Gordon, Doreen Mende, Monika Rinck, Rasha Salti, Ines Schaber, Shela Sheikh, Cornelia Sollfrank, Oxana Timofeeva, Kathryn Yusoff among others

 Performances by Salim Bayri, Chto Delat, Euripides Laskaridis, Paula Montecinos Oliva, Markus Öhrn with Death, Destruction & Dodos

 Screenings with films by Walter Heynowski and Gerhard Scheumann, Mario Marret, Yugantar among others